jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 CIF dictionaries can be used with any `DataSource`, providing that the datasource recognises the data names defined in the dictionary.

-A `DataSource` is any data source returning an array of values when supplied with a string.
+A `DataSource` is any object returning an array of values when supplied with a string.
 A CIF `Block` conforms to this specification, as does a simple `Dict{String,Any}`.  `DataSource`s are defined in submodule `CrystalInfoFramework.DataContainer`.